cykovit/cykovit/README.md

 ---------------------------------------

 *   🌍  I'm based in Paris (FR)
-*   🧠  I'm learning Haskell, Svelte & Swift
+*   🧠  I'm learning Haskell, Go & Swift
 *   🤝  I'm open to collaborating on anything but your blockchain bullshit

 *   ### Skills